To enable conversion tracking without third-party cookies, we use the solute-Click-ID ("soluteclid"). This allows clickouts to be assigned to sales.

 }

-That was already all to activate the new conversion tracking without cookies.
+That was already all to activate the new conversion tracking without third-party cookies.

 Alternatively, landing and conversion calls can also be transmitted directly via an HTTP GET request.
-For example from the backend of the shop software.
-Here, only the URL of the initial page (with parameter "soluteclid") must be transferred.
+For example, from the backend of the shop software.
+Here, only the URL of the entry page (with parameter "soluteclid") must be transferred.

-To track the call of the initial page, the URL of the initial page is passed as parameter.
+To track the call of the entry page (landing page), the URL of the entry page is passed as parameter.

 GET https://cmodul.solutenetwork.com/landing?url=ESCAPED_URL

 To track the call of the order confirmation page, the same URL of the initial page is passed again as parameter.
-The total value of the shopping cart and the order ID are also transferred.
+The total value of the shopping cart and the order-ID (e.g., hash of order ID) are also transferred.

 Besides the well-known tracking by redirects, some providers (e.g. Google) also use parallel tracking.
 The user hereby is directed directly to the shop page.
 In these cases, tracking is not done directly via "soluteclid", but additionally via the tracking parameter generated by the respective provider (for example, the "gclid" at Google).

-To keep the handling for shops simple and flexible, solute-Clicks always contain a parameter "soluteclid", so that this parameter can be used to detect solute-Clicks.
+To keep the handling for shops simple and flexible, "solute-Clicks" always contain a parameter "soluteclid", so that this parameter can be used to detect solute-Clicks.
 In addition, the URL may contain other click-IDs for parallel tracking.
-Our tracking backend will automatically sort these out for you.
-Therefore it needs the complete URL to be able to find the correct tracking ID flexibly.
+Our tracking backend processes this automatically for you.
+Therefore, it needs the complete URL to be able to flexibly use alternative tracking IDs in the future.

 The URL itself is not used for any further purposes.

 The tracking of the entry page returns the information about a successful call of the offer detail page and serves to be able to recognize possible problems, such as the non-accessibility of your website, at an early stage.
-In addition, the landing page request information can facilitate error analyses and be taken into account in the solute click calculation process.
-For this purpose, the accessed URL of the landing page including the solute click ID is transmitted to a solute server.
+In addition, the landing page request information can facilitate error analyses and be considered in the solute click validation process.
+For this purpose, the accessed URL of the landing page including the solute-click-ID is transmitted to a solute server.

 Yes.
 You have to implement both JavaScript snippets in the GTM, one on the route of landing pages and the other on the route of order confirmation page.